Skip to content

 The regex matches your dbt-style staging / fact / dimension tables; --limit 50 keeps the run bounded; --debug surfaces the exact failure if it happens again.

-/run-apply is /run immediately followed by /apply. --auto-accept-high accepts high-confidence drafts; everything else is queued for later interactive review.
+/run-apply is /run immediately followed by /apply.
+At the review step pick the accept-all-high strategy: high-confidence drafts are accepted and everything else is queued for later interactive review.

-Do not pair --apply with a freshly-tuned LLM profile
+Be careful with --apply on a freshly-tuned LLM profile

---apply skips the review wizard for high+medium confidence drafts.
-Until you've confirmed the LLM profile produces good descriptions for your schema, leave the wizard interactive.
+--apply writes back whatever the chosen review strategy accepts.
+Until you've confirmed the LLM profile produces good descriptions for your schema, review one-by-one.
 Re-add --apply only after one or two successful manual sweeps.

 Test profiling cost without LLM calls